brave/brave-ui/docs/tests.md

 ```
 npm run test "describe text here"

-# supposing you want to run tests for `browserButton`
+# supposing you want to run tests for `pushButton`
-npm run test "browserButton"
+npm run test "pushButton"
 ```

 To run all tests